Back to Blog

 What Patients Actually Do on Social Media

-That number is probably lower now, six years later.
-But the underlying behavior it points to hasn't changed much: patients aren't following dental practices the way they follow travel influencers.
+Here's something worth keeping in mind: most patients don't follow dental practices the way they follow travel influencers.
 They search when they have a problem.
 They look at your reviews when they're comparing options.
 They visit your profile after you've already come up somewhere else.

 Social media for dental practices isn't about building an audience from scratch.
 It's about being present and credible when someone's already considering you.